Erhard Loretan: Early life

 Loretan was convicted in 2003 of the manslaughter of his seven-month-old son, after shaking him for a short period of time to stop him crying in late 2001.
 He was given a four-month suspended sentence.
-At that time shaken baby syndrome (SBS) was largely unknown, but he decided to disclose his name to the press in the hope that other parents might avoid a similar tragedy.
+At that time, shaken baby syndrome was largely unknown, but he decided to disclose his name to the press in the hope that other parents might avoid a similar tragedy.
 Publicity of the case raised awareness of the danger of shaking children due to their weak neck muscles.

+Death

 In April 2011, Loretan and his partner Xenia Minder were climbing the Grünhorn in the Swiss Alps when Minder slipped.
 The rope tying them together dragged them both down 200m.
-Minder was airlifted to the hospital with serious injuries, but Loretan did not survive.
+Minder was airlifted to hospital with serious injuries, but Loretan did not survive.
 He died on his 52nd birthday.